February 2013 Archives

 The men's team finished with a cumulative team grade-point

 average of 3.1 while the women's team posted a 3.46 GPA, which ranks fourth

 Here's a look back at an action-packed weekend of Colonials' competition:

--GW came as close as seven in a second-half comeback attempt, but Saint Joseph's proved too much for the Colonials in Saturday's 71-59 loss at Hagan Arena.
+-GW came as close as seven in a second-half comeback attempt, but Saint Joseph's proved too much for the Colonials in Saturday's 71-59 loss

 -Senior Isaiah Armwood led a trio of double-digit scorers with 14 points.
 Freshman Patricio Garino finished with 10 points and a team-high three steals, while senior Lasan Kromah added 13 points to bring him just 41 shy of becoming the 44th member of the Colonials' 1,000-point club.